Tienanh4869/Tienanh4869/README.md

 ## 🚀 About Me

-I'm a passionate software developer who loves creating innovative solutions and learning new technologies.
-Welcome to my GitHub profile where I share my projects, contribute to open source, and document my coding journey.
+I'm a university student who want to become software developer in future i love learning new technologies.
+Welcome to my GitHub profile where I share my projects, contribute to open source, and document my coding journey 😃.

 - Every problem can be slove but how long ?
 - Trying to do better !